RagtagOpen/cta-aggregator-docs/source/index.html.md

 An event is a call to action that asks people to show up a particular location.
 And advocacy campaign is a call to action that requests that people send an email or make a phone call.

+You can interact with the API directly or use the Ruby gem, located here: [https://github.com/Ragtagteam/cta-aggregator-client-ruby](https://github.com/Ragtagteam/cta-aggregator-client-ruby/).